marcoantonioni/cp4ba-wfps/README.md

 To continue with the deployment examples, the following prerequisites must be met:

-- The destination namespace must contain a Foundation deployment.
+- The destination namespace must contain at least a running Foundation deployment.

 ## 1. WFPS Deployments